How to apply for an open studentship

 - Across all of LAHP’s subject areas and approaches in the arts & humanities, including for inter-disciplinary and practice-based research;

-- From those who have recently completed their Masters’ programmes and those with relevant professional and/or practitioner experience;
+- From applicants who have completed the required qualifications to be eligible for your chosen doctoral programme (e.g. a Masters degree) and those with relevant professional and/or practitioner experience;

 - From those wishing to study on a full-time or part-time basis;

 - From applicants of all ages and backgrounds.